databendlabs/databend/docs/doc/12-load-data/00-transform/05-querying-stage.md

 When querying a staged file, the following limitations are applicable in terms of format-specific constraints:

 - Selecting all fields with the symbol * is only supported for Parquet files.
-- When selecting from a CSV or TSV file, it is necessary for all fields to be of the String data type, and if column positions are used in the SELECT statement, the number of fields in the file must not exceed N+1000.
-In other words, if the statement is `SELECT $2 FROM @my_stage (FILES=>('sample.csv'))`, the sample.csv file can have a maximum of 1,002 fields.
+- When selecting from a CSV or TSV file, all fields are parsed as strings, and the SELECT statement only allows the use of column positions.
+Additionally, there is a restriction on the number of fields in the file, which must not exceed max.N+1000.
+For example, if the statement is `SELECT $1, $2 FROM @my_stage (FILES=>('sample.csv'))`, the sample.csv file can have a maximum of 1,002 fields.

 ## Examples